RuoyunLin/ruoyunlin.github.io/_posts/2021-08-11-covariate_shift.markdown

 **How to identify covariate shift?**
 - visualize feature distribution
 - train a classifier for the combined data method (check for each feature)
-    - if AUC-ROC is larger than 0.8 --> drifting feature (see "Steps to identify drift" section in the first reference [link](https://www.analyticsvidhya.com/blog/2017/07/covariate-shift-the-hidden-problem-of-real-world-data-science/))
+    - if AUC-ROC is larger than 0.8 --> drifting feature (see "Steps to identify drift" section in the first reference [link](https://www.analyticsvidhya.com/blog/2017/07/covariate-shift-the-hidden-problem-of-real-world-data-science/) or simply use the code in this [notebook](https://www.kaggle.com/georsara1/covariate-shift-check-up-updated))

 **Two methods of dealing with covariate shift:**